 A watch face complication displays data from a data source.
 With the Complications API, watch faces can choose the data sources they want to use to get the underlying data.
-This enables watch faces to display information beyond the time of day without needing code for getting the data.
+This lets watch faces display information beyond the time of day without needing code for getting the data.

 Use a ComplicationSlotsManager